A story about a novice SRE's experience attending a HashiCorp Meetup

 Delegation of authority

-・Merges cannot be made until approved by the people listed in CODEOWNERS
+- Allows merging to be disabled until approved by the person listed in CODEOWNERS

 Implementing tfnotify

-・Terraform execution results are structured using a custom parser
+- Terraform execution results are structured with a custom parser

-・Post messages can be written in Go templates
+- POST messages can be written using Go templates

 Impressions

-- I was managing Terraform in a central repository and was wondering how to manage code with Git, so this was helpful.
+- I was wondering how to manage code with Git while using Terraform in a central repository, so this was helpful.

-- It's important for developers to practice IaC, and it's important to carefully check Terraform execution plans every time.
+- It's important to have developers practice IaC, and it's important to carefully check the Terraform execution plan every time.

-- I'd like to try using Github's CODEOWNERS feature (I want to migrate to github first...)
+- I want to try using GitHub's CODEOWNERS feature (I want to migrate to GitHub first...).

 About dwango's use of HashiCorp OSS